 Why hello friends, I have a rather important topic to discuss with you guys today.
 I want to give a Trigger Warning as I will be discussing sensitive topics.

 If you followed me last October, I came out on the internet for the first time about my eating disorder.
 I think that has been one of the most mentally draining, but oddly fulfilling moments of my life.
 It was so hard to talk about something that I had tried to hide for so long.
-I had so many people reach out to me, not only on the post, but in my private messages telling me the understood, and they were going through similar things to me.
+I had so many people reach out to me, not only on the post, but in my private messages telling me they understood, and they were going through similar things as me.

 I was okay for a while, I managed to keep myself in check for a few months, through moving out and working at a job that I quite frankly hated.
 I tried so hard to stay on top of it, and push through the bad moments.
 For the most part, I did, and I am happy to say that I have been able to learn what my triggers are, and spot when I feel myself slipping.